NCATSTranslator/Clinical-Data-Committee-Tracking-Voting/GetCreative()_DrugDiscoveryRepurposing_RarePulmonaryDisease/README.md

 *Workflow Path: Option B*

 1. What drugs are associated with Disease X in the real world?
 ~2.
 Are there marketed drugs for Disease X?
-Mark and exclude.~ Inferred by ARA.
+Mark and exclude.~ Inferred by ARA OR invoke workflow runner 'not filtering' by edge type or node/edge attribute.
 ~3.
 Are there drugs in clinical trials for Disease X?
-Mark and exclude.~ Inferred by ARA.
+Mark and exclude.~ Inferred by ARA OR invoke workflow runner 'not filtering' by edge type or node/edge attribute.
 4. What are the gene/protein targets of ~the remaining~ those drugs?
 5. Are there other drugs that target those proteins?
 6. If so: